Sex, Love & Goop — Reviewed by a Sex Professional

 Gwyneth Paltrow’s new project, Sex, Love & Goop, premiered on Netflix in October of this year.
-This is Gwyneth’s second series - the first one sparked massive reactions on the internet due to the questionable lifestyle advice presented on the show.
+Yes, the same Gwyneth Paltrow that sometimes forgets she was in Spider Man and adores her ex-husband’s girlfriend Dakota Johnson.
+This is Gwyneth’s second series — the first one sparked massive reactions on the internet due to the questionable lifestyle advice presented on the show.
 Everyone assumed something similar was awaiting us this time around, but our expectations were far exceeded.
 Needless to say, we were pleasantly surprised.
 Tatyana Deryabina, a sex professional, reviews Sex, Love & Goop and tells us why the show turned out to be a rather useful, thoughtful piece of work.

 I also have to mention how conscious, self-aware, mindful, and understanding every therapist and coach on the show is.
 You would think that is exactly what a good therapist should be like — and yet I couldn’t help feeling astonished by their careful work ethic and how thoughtfully they were interacting with the participants.
 If they made me, the viewer, feel loved and cared for — I can only imagine how effective working with them could be.

 For instance, during one of the episodes Jaiya, a somatic sexologist, gives advice to one of the participants who thinks she’s not sexually forward enough:

 “You like it a certain way — and that’s okay.
 You’re not broken — nothing about you is broken, in fact.
 You simply like it that way.”

 My favorite expert on Sex, Love & Goop was Amina Peterson, a sex coach working with a mature lady to help her accept and embrace the changes in her body.
 Instead of my positive review, I’ll simply present you with my favorite quotes by Amina: